bitrise-io/devcenter/_articles/en/contributors/create-your-own-step.md

 ## Step inputs

-Step inputs are Bitrise [Environment Variables](/builds/env-vars-secret-env-vars/): they consist of a key and value pair that define a configuration function, and, when applicable, the input options.
+Step inputs are Bitrise [Environment Variables](/builds/env-vars-secret-env-vars/): they consist of a key and value pair that users of the step can set to control the step behavior.
 For example, the **Git Clone** Step has an input with the key branch:

     title: Git Clone Repository
     summary: Clone a repository to the specified path on the VM